-School Principal Defends Slapping Of 12-Year-Old Student By Calling It “Friendly Punishment”
+School Principal Defends Slapping Of 12-Year-Old Student By Calling It ‘Friendly’ Punishment

-K. Sagar, a principal for Navodaya Vidyalaya in Thandla town in Jhabua, stands behind the teacher who allowed fourteen other students to slap a 12-year-old student twice a day for six days.
+K. Sagar, a principal for Navodaya Vidyalaya in Thandla town in Jhabua, in India, stands behind the teacher who allowed 14 other students to slap a 12-year-old student twice a day for six days.
 The girl was slapped a total of 168 times in January, reportedly because she did not turn in her homework.
 The girl’s father has filed a complaint with both the police and the school, but Principal Sagar defended the science teacher, Manoj Kumar Verma, by deeming the disciplinary method “friendly” punishment and went on to explain that the slaps were not strong but friendly and mild.

-Though Principal Sagar said the school does not allow corporal punishment, Merriam-Webster Dictionary defines corporal punishment as “punishment that involves hitting someone” and Dictionary.com defines it as “physical punishment, especially by hitting with the hand or with a stick”.
-Sagar further went on to say that because the girl was “weak in studies and doesn’t complete her assignments”, the teacher’s chosen form of punishment was supposed to help improve her performance.
+Though Principal Sagar said the school does not allow corporal punishment, Merriam-Webster Dictionary defines corporal punishment as “punishment that involves hitting someone” while Dictionary.com defines it as “physical punishment, especially by hitting with the hand or with a stick.”
+Sagar further went on to say that because the girl was “weak in studies and doesn’t complete her assignments,” the teacher’s chosen form of punishment was supposed to help improve her performance.
 The girl’s father said the school was informed that his daughter was sick and that was the reason she could not complete her assignments.

-The 12-year-old became sick and refused to go to school, and her father took her to the hospital for an examination which was reported to the police.
+Firstpost reports that the 12-year-old became ill due to “fear and distress” and refused to go to school.
+Her father took her to the hospital for an examination which was reported to the police.
 Thandla police station in-charge SS Baghel acknowledged that a complaint had been received and clarified that, although no injuries had been found during the medical exam, a visit to the school confirmed the attacks had happened.

 “We had received a complaint.
 No injury was found during the medical examination of the girl.
 Our team also visited the school and found that such an incident had occurred.
 We are investigating further.
 However, no formal case has been registered so far.